taylormartin/books/README.md

 Installation
 ----------------

-**This application uses Postgres.
+**This application uses PostgreSQL.
 You must have that installed and open to run the app.

 First, clone the project: